-The figures for the average number of deaths from mountaineering in each decade since 1900 reflect the big increase in the number of people climbing since the 1960s.
+The figures for the average number of deaths from mountaineering in each decade since 1900 reflect the big increase in the numbers climbing since the 1950s.
 The reasons for the decline in the number of deaths since the 1980s are less clear.
-Factors which may have had an influence include better equipment, heightened publicity about the risks, and improved rescue services.
+Factors which may have had an influence include better equipment, heightened publicity about risks, and improved rescue services.

 Using this item

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.